How to Create a Wedding Seating Chart

 If that’s not the case, you can seat your coworkers with a group of your close friends or high school friends.
 You can place your boss with a group of your parents’ friends or even with members of your extended family, depending on how the tables work out.

-Parents’ Friends
+Parents’ friends

 Instead of stressing over this as a couple, let your parents take the reigns here—they’ll be happy to be involved.
 Trust us.
 They may even invite some of their closest friends to join them at their table.
 Either way, they’ll be the best judge of where to seat and how to group their attendees.